 The ecological dangers are so critical that the International Union for the Conservation of Nature (IUCN) lists domestic cats as one of the world’s worst non-native invasive species.

-Predation by domestic cats is the number-one direct, human-caused threat to birds in the United States and Canada, as the graphic on the left details.
-(2014 State of the Birds report.)
+Predation by domestic cats is the number-one direct, human-caused threat to birds in the United States and Canada.

 In the United States alone, outdoor cats kill approximately 2.4 billion birds every year.
 Although this number may seem unbelievable, it represents the combined impact of tens of millions of outdoor cats.
 Each outdoor cat plays a part.

 Even well-fed cats will hunt and kill.
 Upon reflection, most cat owners will have observed this behavior.
 When a cat plays with a feather toy or laser, it is practicing predatory behaviors.
 When these behaviors continue outdoors, the results are deadly for birds and other wildlife.